h2oai/wave/website/blog/2021-02-19-ml-release.md

 model = build_model(train_set, target_column='DEFAULT_PAYMENT_NEXT_MONTH')
 ```

 Few things are happening under the hood now.
-The underlying backend is being chose, the dataset is examined, a prediction task is determined (classification or regression) and the building process started.
+The underlying backend is being chosen, the dataset is examined, a prediction task is determined (classification or regression) and the building process started.

 Once the model is built we can do predictions using the [`.predict()`](https://github.com/h2oai/wave-ml#modelpredict) method: